brotkrueml/typo3-matomo-widgets/Documentation/Installation/Index.rst

 .. note::

-   The extension supports TYPO3 v10 LTS and TYPO3 v11.4+.
+   The extension supports TYPO3 v10 LTS and TYPO3 v11 LTS.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type::